 Can you get life insurance while in prison?
 What about once you’re released?

 The Netflix original series Orange is the New Black has brought up many questions and water cooler conversations about this topic.
-Many women in prison have families outside the prison walls who have stepped up to raise their children.
+In the series (and in real life), many women in prison have families outside the prison walls who have stepped up to raise their children.
 In many cases, these families don’t have the financial support to take care of themselves, let alone extra mouths to feed.
 Many of them struggle as they wait for loved ones in prison to be released, while family members who are imprisoned wonder what they can do to help.

 All of this begs the question: